Porter Rockwell: Boggs attempted assassination accusation

 Though never indicted for the attempted assassination, Rockwell was tried and convicted of jailbreak.
-Rockwell was released on December 13, 1843—ten months after his arrest.
+Rockwell was released on December 13, 1843—nine months after his arrest.

 Utah years

+The morning of September 16, 1845, Lieutenant Frank Worrell of the nearby Carthage militia was shot and killed by Rockwell after refusing an order to stop by non-Mormon Sheriff William Backenstos.
+Worrell had been the sergeant of the guard at Carthage when the Smiths were assassinated.

 Following Smith's death, Rockwell followed Brigham Young and the LDS Church to the Salt Lake Valley.
 In 1849, Rockwell was appointed as deputy marshal of Great Salt Lake City, and remained a peace officer until his death.
 He was well known for his endurance, loyalty, and relentlessness.

+On April 21st 1851, a group of Goshute confiscated some horses that had invaded their territory near Benson Grist Mill.
+General Daniel H. Wells sent a posse led by Rockwell to pursue the Goshute.
+They lost the trail of the Goshute that had taken the horses and encountered another group of 20 or 30 people belonging to the Ute tribe, whom they took prisoner but did not disarm.
+When some of the captured Goshute tried to escape, one was shot by Custer, a non-Mormon member of the posse.
+Custer was then shot by one of the Native Americans, who was in turn shot by another posse member.
+All but four or five prisoners escaped; those that didn't escape were executed by Rockwell on April 22nd.

 Rockwell operated the Hot Springs Hotel and Brewery at the southern end of the Salt Lake Valley, in an area known as "Point of the Mountain".

 Rockwell's fame as a "mountain man" attracted the explorer, Richard Francis Burton.
 In 1860, on his trip across America to the west coast, Burton stopped to explore the Salt Lake City area.
 He stayed with Lysander Dayton in a village near the city, and Dayton invited Rockwell to dinner.
 Rockwell sent for a bottle of Valley Tan Whiskey, and he and Burton drank shot-for-shot into the night, with Rockwell outlining steps Burton should take for safety during his passage to Sacramento.
 Rockwell advised Burton to carry a loaded double-barreled shotgun, sleep in a "dark camp" (unlit, miles from where supper was cooked), to never trust appearances, and to avoid the main trail, where "White Indians" (so-called because they were white robbers disguised as Indians to avert blame) preyed on travelers.
+In 1857 Rockwell participated in the Aiken massacre, which was a murder of several Californian travelers.